shubhamthedev/shubhamthedev/README.md

 Hey there 👋,

 I create awesome websites and apps for your everyday needs, I'm a fully self taurght developer from New Delhi, India.
+I started out as a mechanical and automation engineer, follow my journey over on twitter.

+- JS data structures and algorithms
+- React JS with Redux
+- Node JS